zmahnoor14/MAW/README.md

 For entries with names and other metadata but no structure notation, the names were searched in PubChem for isomeric SMILES and other missing metadata.
 Some enteries had non-conventional names such as Disccharide or 18:1 fatty alcohol.
 The names were manually checked and changed to conventional names of the compound. for others such as 18:1 fatty alochol, there was not much information to find the right name or strcuture.
 Such entries were also discarded.
 For some earlier entries with wrong or non-standardized SMILES syntax, the names were used to extract compounds from PubChem.

 Lastly, the SMILES were checked again for syntax errors or invalid chemistry by ```RdKit``` and the duplicates were removed.
-The final list contains 903 entries with the following columns.
+The final list contains 903 entries with the following columns: Name, Formula, Species, SMILES, InChI, Monoisotopic_mass, ChEBIid, KEGGid, PubChemId, source_database, Source, nonIsomeric_SMILES_byRDKit, iupac, synonyms, PubChemPY, correct_Name, Molecular mass, subclass, class', 'superclass.

-'Name', 'Formula', 'Species', 'SMILES', 'InChI', 'Monoisotopic_mass', 'ChEBIid', 'KEGGid', 'PubChemId', 'source_database', 'Source', 'nonIsomeric_SMILES_byRDKit', 'iupac', 'synonyms', 'PubChemPY', 'correct_Name', 'Molecular mass', 'subclass', 'class', 'superclass'.